The Appraisal District Board of Directors Role in the Property Tax System

 Public Access to the Board of Directors

-- Adopting the District’s annual budget
+- Adopting the Appraisal District’s annual budget

 - Contracting for necessary services